jmaitrehenry/jmaitrehenry.github.io/_drafts/how-to-configure-a-jenkins-slave-to-auto-connect-to-jenkins-master-on-start.md

 layout: post
 title: How to configure a Jenkins slave to auto connect to Jenkins master on start
 ---
-# How to configure a Jenkins slave to auto connect to Jenkins master on start

 ## Context